zaz/6.419-jupyterbook/README.md

    1. or `jupyter book build --builder pdflatex .` (untested)
    2. or `jupyter book build --builder pdfhtml .` (untested)

+## Tips

+If you're on Linux and want to continuously rebuild the book when any changes occur, you could use:

+    while :; do watch -gn .1 stat -c %Z * && jupyter book build .; sleep 0.1; done

 ## ToDo